CMPT733-Project/dns-rebinding/README.md

 This is the repo for CMPT 733 (Spring 2022) term project.

-# What is DNS Rebinding Attack?
+### What is DNS Rebinding Attack? ###

-Many IoT devices do not have a strong protection mechanism, if attackers can directly interact with them, they can easily compromise these devices.
+A DNS rebinding attack is performed when a malicious website pretends that IP addresses (usually IPs reserved for local networks) are part of their domain.
+This allows them to circumvent the same-origin policy implemented by browsers and view data from these IP addresses.

 ### Perform the DNS rebinding attack ###